-On the occasion of SEH’s 90th anniversary, we connected with engineers, architects, planners and scientists who predict how major forces like population growth and generational shifts will intersect with game-changing trends like artificial intelligence, the Internet of Things, social media, and autonomous vehicles to shape the near and distant future.
+On the occasion of SEH’s 90th anniversary, we connected with engineers, architects, planners and scientists who predict how major forces like population growth and generational shifts will intersect with game-changing trends like artificial intelligence, the Internet of Things, social media, and autonomous vehicles to shape the future.

 The state of our infrastructure is a point of ongoing debate.
 What needs to be fixed and when.
 Who needs to pay for it and how.
 The American Society of Civil Engineers recently updated its Infrastructure Report Card, upgrading the America’s infrastructure from a D- in 2013 to a D+ in 2017.

 “Infrastructure will improve — it has to,” says Julie Hoppe, SEH regional civil engineering leader.
 “But it needs more than band-aids.”